LilyAguilar/oyd-exercise-1-1-/Tasks.md

 ```

-1. Did Terraform propose to destroy and recreate the bucket, or update it in place?
+1. __Did Terraform propose to destroy and recreate the bucket, or update it in place?__

    Terraform propone crearlo desde cero.
-2. Why does that distinction matter?
+3. __Why does that distinction matter?__

+   Esto significaría que el bucket actual se borraría por completo lo que implica perder todos los archivos y objetos almacenados dentro.

 # Task 4